 - Preheat oven to 350° F. Beat together the butter and sugar on high until light and fluffy, about 2-3 minutes.
 Add eggs and beat until combined.
 Add key lime zest, key lime juice and vanilla and beat until well combined.
 Scrape down the sides and combine.

 - Add flour, salt, baking powder, and baking soda.
 Mix on low just until combined.
+The dough is much looser than normal cookie dough.
+See process photo above for a picture of the texture.

 - Whisk together the key lime juice and powdered sugar together in a small bowl.
 Add more powdered sugar if needed.
 The glaze should be thick enough that it won't seep into the cookie and thin enough to get a good drizzle.
 See picture above in step by step instructions for reference.